 Rā-yu (Chilli Oil)

-- Chop Wombok finely and massage 1 to 2 treasons of salt into the Wombok, then leave it stand for a while.
-Squeeze the Wombok to remove salty water.
+- Finely chop up Wombok, add 1 to 2 teaspoons Salt and massage, then set aside for a while.
+Then squeeze the Wombok to remove salty water.

-- Combine chopped Mushrooms, crumbled Tofu, Soy Sauce, Wombok, finely grated Ginger and Garlic, and the other optional ingredients, add some Salt and Corn Flour, and mix them very well.
+- Combine chopped Mushrooms, crumbled Tofu, Soy Sauce, Wombok, Ginger and Garlic, and other optional ingredients, season with Salt & White Pepper, add Potato Starch (OR Corn Starch), and mix very well.

-- Place a heaped teaspoon of the filling onto a Gyoza Skin, moisten the edge of the skin with water, fold the edge about 5 times and close.
+- Place a heaped teaspoonful filling onto a Gyoza Wrapper, moisten the edge of the skin with water, fold the edge about 5 times and close.

 - Heat oil in a frypan (non-stick recommended) over medium high heat, place gyoza.

-- Serve with the Dipping Sauce with Rā-yu (Chilli Oil).
+- Serve with Ponzu with Rā-yu (Chilli Oil).